2015–16 Campeonato de Portugal

-The 2015–16 Campeonato de Portugal (also known as Campeonato de Portugal Prio, for sponsorship reasons) was the third season of Portuguese football's renovated third-tier league, since the merging of the Segunda Divisão and Terceira Divisão in 2013, and the first season under the current Campeonato de Portugal title.
+The 2015–16 Campeonato de Portugal (also known as Campeonato de Portugal Prio, for sponsorship reasons) was the third season of Portuguese football's renovated third-tier league, since the merging of the Segunda Divisão and Terceira Divisão in 2013, the first season under the current Campeonato de Portugal title, and the 69th season of recognised third-tier football in Portugal.
 A total of 80 teams competed in this division, which began on 23 August 2015 and ended on 10 June 2016.

 Format

 The competition format consisted of two stages.
 In the first stage, the 80 clubs were divided in eight series of 10 teams, according to geographic criteria.
 The only exceptions were teams from Madeira, which were placed in the first series, and teams from the Azores, which were distributed through the latter series.
 In each series, teams played against each other in a home-and-away double round-robin system.

 In the second stage, the two best-placed teams from each first-stage series were divided in two groups of eight teams, again according to geographic proximity, with home-and-away matches.
 The two group winners, plus the winner of a two-legged play-off between the two group runners-up, secured promotion to the LigaPro.
 To determine the overall division champion, the group winners contested a one-off grand final on neutral ground.

 The remaining eight clubs from each first-stage series were divided in eight groups of eight teams, with home-and-away matches.
 The bottom-two teams from each group were relegated to the Districts Championships.
 The sixth-placed teams were paired into four two-legged play-out ties, with the four winners being paired into two further two-legged play-out ties.
 All six play-out losers were also relegated.